-Avoid storage bottles and containers made of plastic when you store your flavoured schnapps.
+Avoid storage bottles and containers made of plastic when you store your flavoured schnapps and liqueurs.

 Plastic-lined lids and caps - and bottles with rubber rings - are no good either.

-That's because the flavours from plastic and rubber could be transferred to your schnapps and spoil it.
+That's because the flavours from plastic and rubber could be transferred to your schnapps or liqueur and spoil it.

 Glass, steel, ceramics, and glazed earthenware are fine materials for storage.
 So are used spirit or wine bottles with screw-on tops - as long as they are absolutely clean and without any residual flavours.